gerrymanoim/paprika-to-sqlite/README.md

 # Paprika To SQLite

+Takes a `paprikarecipe` file exported from [Paprika](https://www.paprikaapp.com/) and converts it to an sqlite db.

-> Essentially a zip file containing gzipped JSON files
+> A "paprikarecipe" file is essentially a zip file containing gzipped JSON files

 Tables: